HaikuTeam/animator/QA.md

 The default sketch file when opened is zoomed in appropriately My project's name displays on the stage
 My project's name displays at bottom-left of the screen

+Library

+In a new project, I can set up a deafult file (Sketch or Illustrator) I can add a slice to the default file and see the slice show up in the library I can add an artboard to the default file and see the artboard show up in the library I can add a mix of slices and artboards and they show up in the library The library message goes away after at least one slice is created On all of above, long project names are truncated correctly In the library, long asset names are truncated correctly I can import a Sketch file using the "+" button Importing a Sketch file doesn't de-list the other files The imported Sketch file's slices, etc. appear in the library pane I can expand/collapse the asset folders shown in the library Hovering the asset icon shows a floating preview window The floating preview isn't clipped at the bottom
+The floating preview isn't clipped by the stage on the right I can double-click a library asset to open it in Sketch I can use the right-click menu to open in Sketch or show in finder I can import an SVG file using the "+" button
+I can drop a SVG directly on Haiku and have it import to the library I can drop a Sketch directly on Haiku and have it import to the library The library can be scrolled when there are many assets I can scroll all the way down to see all assets

 Stage